Zeitoun (book)

 Zeitoun is a nonfiction book written by Dave Eggers and published by McSweeney's in 2009.
 It tells the story of Abdulrahman Zeitoun, the Syrian-American owner of a painting and contracting company in New Orleans, Louisiana, who chose to ride out Hurricane Katrina in his Uptown home.

 After the hurricane, he traveled the flooded city in a secondhand canoe rescuing neighbors, caring for abandoned pets and distributing fresh water, but was arrested without reason or explanation at one of his rental houses, along with three others, by a mixed group of U.S. Army National Guard soldiers and local police officers.
-Zeitoun and the others were accused of terrorist activities, presumably because of the large amount of money found in their possession as well as maps of the city and a storage disc, and were detained for 23 days.
+Zeitoun and the others were accused of terrorist activities, presumably because of the large amount of money found in their possession as well as maps of the city and a storage disc.
+Zeitoun was freed after 23 days but his companions were incarcerated for as long as 8 months.
 Zeitoun was refused medical attention and the use of a phone to alert his family.
-His wife and daughters, who were staying with friends far away from the city, only learned that he had disappeared.
+His wife and daughters, who were staying with friends far away from the city, only knew that he had disappeared.